josmar-crwdstffng/angular/aio/content/guide/template-overview.md

 ## Enhancing HTML

 Angular extends the HTML syntax in your templates with additional functionality.
-For example, Angular’s data binding syntax helps to set Document Object Model (DOM) properties dynamically.
+For example, Angular's data binding syntax helps to set Document Object Model (DOM) properties dynamically.

 Almost all HTML syntax is valid template syntax.
 However, because an Angular template is only a fragment of the UI, it does not include elements such as `<html>`, `<body>`, or `<base>`.